 Different plants are ready for harvest at different times.
 With most herbs you can start clipping off little leaves here and there as needed and as they’re growing but always be careful not to harvest more than a quarter of the plant!
 Fruits should be picked when they ripen and peppers can even be picked early when they’re green!
 The “Days to Harvest” can be found on the seed packet and will vary depending on the species and variety.

-Step 4: Purchase Equipment, Soil and Seeds
+Getting Equipment, Soil and Seeds for Container Gardens

 Containers

 Plants will grow in any situation that gives them what they need - the look or price of the container very rarely matters!
 Coffee cans with drilled holes at the bottom or mason jars with rocks for drainage will work beautifully for many kitchen herbs.
-The most important thing about what you grow your plants in is that the pots have some way to drain, either holes or a layer of gravel at the bottom of the pot.!
+The most important thing about what you grow your plants in is that the pots have some way to drain, either holes or a layer of gravel at the bottom of the pot.

 Tools